 Deciding on a venue can be extremely difficult.
 What if you could enjoy a luxurious ceremony and reception without having to go over your budget?

-If you ask a thousand friends about wedding budgets and wedding expenses, you’ll hear a thousand different things.
-That’s because wedding budgets depend on the inclusions that couples want to introduce.
+If you ask a thousand friends about wedding budgets and expenses, you’ll hear a thousand different things.
+That’s because these budgets depend on the inclusions that couples want to introduce.

 Here are the three main sources of money that will determine your wedding budget: